robert-altmiller/odcs_data_contracts/README.md

     - [Pricing Details](/notebooks/input_data/pricing_metadata_input/)
     - [Server Details](/notebooks/input_data/server_metadata_input/)

 - If you do not have any starting data (e.g. contract first approach) please update the additional JSON user input files.
+The 'Schema' and 'Schema Tags' user input files will be used to generate the base data contract prior to adding the user input metadata files listed above.

     - [Schema Details](/notebooks/input_data/schema_metadata_input/)
     - [Schema Tags](/notebooks/input_data/tags_metadata_input/)